Start a Project

 This category, which was formerly known as “Insufficient Logging and Monitoring,” has been broadened to encompass more sorts of failures.

-While testing logging and monitoring are difficult, it is necessary because failures can affect accountability, visibility, incident alerting, and forensics.
+While testing logging and monitoring is difficult, it is necessary because failures can affect accountability, visibility, incident alerting, and forensics.

 How does it break?